isomerpages/moe-stanthonyspri/_useful-links/Student Learning Space & Google Icon.md

 An online platform that allows students to access curriculum-aligned resources.

-Click  [here](https://stanthonyspri.moe.edu.sg/qql/slot/u549/Revamp%202021/Useful%20Links/Student%20Learning%20Space/Step%20by%20Step%20Help%20Guide%20for%20SLS.pdf)  for instructions on how to activate the student's account.

-An online platform that allows students to access curriculum-aligned resources.

-Click  [here](https://stanthonyspri.moe.edu.sg/qql/slot/u549/Revamp%202021/Useful%20Links/Student%20Learning%20Space/Step%20by%20Step%20Help%20Guide%20for%20SLS.pdf)  for instructions on how to activate the student's account.
+Click  [here](/files/Step%20by%20Step%20Help%20Guide%20for%20SLS.pdf)  for instructions on how to activate the student's account.

 **FREQUENTLY ASKED QUESTIONS**